wareya/gammakit/readme.md

 - replace parent/text AST node stuff with enum
 - extend metaprogramming with argument lists, function type (generator, etc), captures
 - make instance identifiers truth-test as whether the instance exists
+- make strings, arrays, dicts, and sets truth-test as whether they are empty
+- add functions for testing the type of a variable
+- add a nothing type
+- a way to sort arrays
+- bitwise operators, bit shifting
+- hex literals, binary literals, intrusive ' and _ characters mid numeric literal
+- add a module system; instead of feeding the compiler/interpreter a file, you have to feed it a module tree; in return you get a set of compiled modules
+- make generator state variables opaque pointers (which means shared underlying value)
+- `generator_state()` as syntactical sugar for `invoke generator_state`
+- `generator_state->clone()` or `generator_state->fork()` or something (naming things is hard)
+- "finalize" command for generators so that the next yield acts like a return instead of a yield
+- "string formatting" of some kind
+- instance IDs in sets/dicts
+- a pointer type that sorta, kinda acts like an instance with just the property "value" (function `pointer_create()` etc) (use reference counting? use a `pointer_kill()` function?)
+- queue, deque data structures
+- profiling (after modules)
+- loading compiled bytecode (with debugging data, etc)
+- multi line string literals
+- work in no_std

 TODO (sanitation/low-priority):
 - a "defer" statement?